 Reusing windows raises the question of energy performance.
 Windows are effectively a focal point in current building projects and play a crucial role in meeting modern requirements in terms of heat insulation and air tightness.

 In fact, two specific cases apply here:

-The most frequently encountered products include:
+Frequently encountered products include:

-modern, double-glazed window frames, in wood, PVC or aluminium
+- modern, double-glazed window frames, in wood, PVC or aluminium

-old wooden window frames, some with stained glass
+- antique wooden window frames, some with stained glass

-old skylight frames (for roofing)
+- old skylight frames (for roofing)

 The prices for modern salvaged window frames usually vary between 20 and 40 % of the new equivalent prices.